martinmoene/libstdc-error/crt_proxy_lib/readme.md

 ### 3.1.
 Locking

 This library users may provide resilience in the presence of threads.
-Either users provide lock/unlock type or there is no locking:
+Either users provide lock/unlock type or there is no locking by default:
 ```cpp
 // default lock/unlock is no lock / no unlock
 // user defined padlock type releases semaphore/mutex/critical section in destructor